Regulations: What businesses need to know to achieve defensible supply chain compliance and mitigate global regulatory risk.

 Compliance and Regulations

-Compliance with global supply chain regulations requires complete supply chain visibility and verifiable due diligence.
+Compliance with global supply chain regulations requires complete visibility and verifiable supply chain due diligence across international networks.

-This shift is driving a move toward integrated management systems that allow businesses to align with supply chain laws while strengthening operational resilience.
+This shift is driving a move toward integrated supply chain management systems that allow businesses to align seamlessly with emerging laws while strengthening long-term operational resilience.

 Carbon Border Adjustment Mechanism (CBAM)